 This can be solved easily, by dropping your right shoulder as you swim through the water, raising your left shoulder and then turning your head to the left.
 Rotating in this way causes two important things to occur – the corrugated hose is at the highest point in your system, making it easier to release air.
 Because you will be able to see the hose, you will know for certain that air is being vented.

-Practice, practice and yes, more practice is the most important key to perfecting buoyancy.
+Practice, practice and yes, more practice is the most important key to perfecting your skills.
 The best place to do this is in shallower waters, as minor changes often make the biggest changes, this will certainly help with any buoyancy problems you may be having.

 As you’ve probably learned from your open water diving courses, it is a key skill and it means that while you dive you don’t sink to the bottom or float back to the water’s surface.

 Effective buoyancy is crucial to your dive safety but it can also help in a different number of ways.
 Controlled it helps to protect yourself and the environment you are diving in.
 Without good control, you may bump or crash into marine life or delicate coral.